Get trial

 • “How did sales in a region evolve over time?”

-To model this, you typically follow these steps:
+To model this as an SCD Type 2 dimension, you typically follow these steps:

 1. Create a customer dimension table with: